 - Commitment to a cause greater than oneself

-It’s often about doing the right thing even when it’s difficult or dangerous.
+It’s often about doing the right thing even when it’s difficult, risky, or emotionally challenging.

 4. What are synonyms for “heroic”?